Soyuz 1: Mission details

 Soyuz 1 was launched on 23 April 1967 at 00:32 GMT from Baikonur Cosmodrome carrying Komarov, the first Soviet cosmonaut to fly in space twice, in the 7K-OK No. 4 capsule.
 Problems began shortly after launch when one solar panel failed to unfold, leading to a shortage of power for the spacecraft's systems.
+Komarov transmitted: "Conditions are poor.
+The cabin parameters are normal, but the left solar panel didn't deploy.
+The electrical bus is at only 13 to 14 amperes.
+The HF (high frequency) communications are not working.
+I cannot orient the spacecraft to the sun.
+I tried orienting the spacecraft manually using the DO-1 orientation engines, but the pressure remaining on the DO-1 has gone down to 180."
 Further problems with the orientation detectors complicated maneuvering the craft.
 By orbit 13, the automatic stabilisation system was completely dead, and the manual system was only partially effective.

 The crew of Soyuz 2 modified their mission goals, preparing themselves for a launch that would include fixing the solar panel of Soyuz 1.
-However, that night, thunderstorms at Baikonur Cosmodrome in Kazakhstan affected the booster's electrical system, causing the mission to be called off.
+However, that night, thunderstorms at Baikonur affected the booster's electrical system, causing the mission to be called off.

 As a result of Komarov's report during the 13th orbit, the flight director decided to abort the mission.
 After 18 orbits, Soyuz 1 fired its retrorockets and reentered the Earth's atmosphere.
 Despite the technical difficulties up to that point, Komarov might still have landed safely.
+A few minutes before the tragedy, Komarov maintained radio contact with Gagarin, in particular, stating: "The engine was running for 146 seconds.
+Everything is going fine.
+Everything is going fine!
+The ship was oriented correctly.
+I am in the middle chair.
+Tied with straps."
 To slow the descent, first the drogue parachute was deployed, followed by the main parachute.
 However, due to a defect, the main parachute did not unfold; the exact reason for the main parachute malfunction is disputed.